First look

 Viewing options

-It is possible to switch from the Edit plant Record view to a spreadsheet like view of all the plants in the database as shown below.
-A quick find option at the top of the screen enables you to move to a particular record quickly.
-In this example to a poppy.
+Switching from the Edit Plant Record view to a spreadsheet-like view of all the plants in the database is possible, as shown below.
+A quick find option at the top of the screen lets you quickly move to a particular record, such as a poppy.

-Tip: we have dispensed with this option – use the buttons at left to switch tables.
+Tip: we have dispensed with this option – use the buttons on the left to switch tables.

 Quick Find

-Provided that the record is highlighted after a Quick Find, switching the view again takes you directly to the record for the poppy as shown below.
-This ‘trick’ makes finding plant records and editing much easier as the database grows in size
+If the record is highlighted after a Quick Find, switching the view again takes you directly to the record for the poppy, as shown below.
+This ‘trick’ makes finding plant records and editing much easier as the database grows.

 Using other languages

-It is possible to customize the options in various categories to suit your way of working.
-This extends to the use of other languages.
+You can customize the options in various categories to suit your work style, including the use of other languages.